 Christmas Cleaning and Decorations

 Everyone wants to look their best during the festive season and the homes of Jamaicans are not exempt from this.
 Many Jamaicans use the festive season as an opportunity to clean every crevice and corner of their homes.
 This to the dismay of children who are roped into helping.
-Once the place is thoroughly cleaned it’s time to get the fancy curtains and sheets they put aside for the season.
-In some communities buildings are re-painted and trees, fences and sidewalks are whitewashed.
+Once the place is thoroughly cleaned it's time to get the fancy curtains and sheets they put aside for the season.
+In some communities buildings are re-painted and trees fences and sidewalks are whitewashed.
 Some persons may adorn their homes with tinsel and Christmas lights which we call Peppa lights.

 Bake Sweet Treats

-While I’m no expert at baking, I know my way around baked treats.
+While I'm no expert at baking, I know my way around baked treats.
 During the festive season, the heavenly smell of freshly baked treats may be found all around.
 One of my favourite baked treats is the Jamaican Christmas cake or fruit cake as it is also called.
 Jamaicans love to bake and are particularly good at it.
 Baking also promotes bonding with mothers and children.
-Most Jamaican children love to ‘lick the spoon’ and to get that honour, they must help in some way.
+Most Jamaican children love to 'lick the spoon' and to get that honour, they must help in some way.
 They may help by gathering the ingredients or mixing the batter, as long as they eventually get the spoon.
 Other than cakes some Jamaicans will bake some of the traditional treats including; Gizzada, Grater Cake or Drops (coconut-based treats).
-With a little food colouring these can easily be transformed into the perfect Christmas dessert.
+With a little food colouring can easily be transformed into the perfect Christmas dessert.

 Christmas is a time for family, friends and fun.
-There is no better way to combine all three than to host a get together over food.
-This may take the form of an intimate setting with immediate family and a few invited guests.
+There is no better way to combine all three than to host a get-together over food.
+This may take the form of an intimate setting with immediate family and a few guests.
 It may also take the form of an outdoor cookout.
 This usually involves giant pots of food, paper plates, makeshift seats, domino playing and old hits.

 The main thing that these two have in common is that there is always a lot of food.
 The appetizing food includes curried goat, fried chicken, stewed pork and sometimes fried or steamed fish, soup, rice and gungo peas which is a Christmas staple.
-The rice and gungo peas is a pain for me being the picky eater that I am.
-I don’t eat peas and the size of the gungo peas makes them harder for me to pick out.
+The rice and gungo peas are a pain for me being the picky eater that I am.
+I don't eat peas and the size of the gungo peas makes them harder for me to pick out.
 The food is usually served with a side of funny stories and good vibes with the occasional outbursts of laughter.